open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 **Notice:**

-Performing full initialization by calling the `__getitem__()` interface directly carries some risks: If a dataset class is not fully initialized by setting `lazy_init=True` firstly, then it is directly sent to the dataloader.
-In the subsequent data reading process, different dataloader workers will read and parse the annotation file at the same time.
+Performing full initialization by calling the `__getitem__()` interface directly carries some risks: If a dataset object is not fully initialized by setting `lazy_init=True` firstly, then it is directly sent to the dataloader.
+Different dataloader workers will read and parse the annotation file at the same time in the subsequent data reading process.
 Although this may work normally, it consumes a lot of time and memory. **Therefore, it is recommended to manually call the `full_init()` interface to perform the full initialization process before you need to access specific data.**

 The above is not fully initialized by setting `lazy_init=True`, and then complete initialization according to the demand, called lazy init.